rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/IAM.md

 By using S3 Select to retrieve only the data needed by the application [instead of the entire data object], can achieve a drastic performance increase - in many cases, can achieve as much as 400% improvement

 Similarly, Glacier Select allows to run SQL queries against Glacier directly

+## AWS Organizations & Consolidated Billing ##
+AWS Organizations is an account management service that enables the consolidation of multiple AWS accounts into an organization that one can create and centrally manage

+Advantages of Consolidated Billing:
+* one bill per AWS account
+* very easy to track charges and allocate costs
+* volume pricing discount

+Best Practices with AWS Organizations:
+* always enable MFA on root account
+* always use a strong and complex password on root account
+* paying account should be used for billing purposes only; do not deploy resources into the paying account
+* enable/disable AWS services using Service Control Policies [SCP] either on OUs or on individual accounts